 By providing volume encryption services through private cloud storages in your datacenter premises (servers), Cloud Business Center™ makes sure your vital government or legal firm data is secured, transforming a cloud datacenter into a secured private firm datacenter.
 All your data is encrypted with military-grade AES-256 security before it’s moved to the cloud.
 What is more, you will be able to securely cache data locally and in private cloud storages.

 By storing your data on distributed offsite clouds, StoneFly’s DR 365™ Disaster Recovery (DR) appliance ensures that your corporate is secured from files or data loss due to human error, machine error or up gradation faults.
 Offsite cloud backup is implemented inexpensively and can be accessed anytime anywhere with unprecedented backup speeds.
-Your Datacenter data is replicated multiple times in distributed remote locations to insure timely backup if and when disaster strucks ensuring that your vital legal archives are there whenever needed.
+Your Datacenter data is replicated multiple times in distributed remote locations to insure timely backup if and when disaster strikes ensuring that your vital legal archives are there whenever needed.

 Concisely, StoneFly’s Government and legal institution Cloud services provide a high security, real-time access and file sharing solutions.
 Data volumes are encrypted, eliminating file versioning and providing file integrity.
 Storage scaling is unlimited and you pay only for the capacity you use.
 Fear of data loss and maintaining Institution’s continuity is no longer a concern with StoneFly’s DR 365™ Disaster Recovery (DR) appliance.